-Cross train tracks, sewer grates and other obstructions at a right angle and transition your weight toward the back of the bicycle to prevent getting your wheel caught, which could cause a crash.
+Cross train tracks, sewer grates and other obstructions at a right angle and transition your weight toward the back of the bicycle to prevent getting your wheel caught.
 Cross railroad tracks only at marked crossings.
 Expect a train from any direction, on any track at any time.
 Always look and listen before crossing tracks.